-- 5.36 The Authority is aware of the link between the supply of alcohol and irresponsible drinks promotions and the possibility of resultant incidents of alcohol related crime and disorder and the implications for public safety, public nuisance and the risk of harm to children. - 5.37 The Authority also recognises the impact that excessive or binge drinking can have on public health and of the positive action that can result from the promotion of the licensing objectives.
-The Authority as Local Authority will use the powers contained within the Act to ensure that operators' promotional activities do not undermine the licensing objectives. - 5.38 Any licensed premises that participate in irresponsible drinks promotions will be breaching the mandatory conditions which came into effect in April 2010 and will be dealt with in accordance with the North Tyneside Council Enforcement Policy.
+6.32 The Authority is aware of the link between the supply of alcohol and irresponsible drinks promotions and the possibility of resultant

+- incidents of alcohol related crime and disorder and the implications for public safety, public nuisance, and the risk of harm to children. - 6.33 The Authority also recognises the impact that excessive, or binge drinking can have on public health and of the positive action that can result from the promotion of the licensing objectives.
+The Authority as Local Authority will use the powers contained within the Act to ensure that operators' promotional activities do not undermine the licensing objectives. - 6.34 Any licensed premises that participate in irresponsible drinks promotions will be breaching the mandatory licence/certificate conditions and will be dealt with in accordance with the North Tyneside Council Enforcement Policy.